HackerOS-Linux-System/.github/profile/README.md

 A special Steam session (like Bazzite or Chimeraos) uses the HackerOS-Steam container for Steam and GameScope.
 Used in the Gaming Edition.

 ### Cybersecurity Edition
-Session with its own tools/overlay for other tools for cybersecurity edition (this is both a session and an application).

-### Blue Environment
-A graphical environment written in Rust + TypeScript.
-Used in the Blue edition.
+Both the graphical environment and a special session for the cybersecurity edition.

 ## Configuration formats: